chris-moreton/plutus-pioneer-program/docs/pioneer/week4.rst

 We do not know if ``a`` is the same as ``b`` because, in Java, it is perfectly possible that some IO happens inside ``foo``.
-For example, there code be code that asks the user to enter input on the console and uses this to compute the return value.
+For example, there could be code that asks the user to enter input on the console and uses this to compute the return value.

 This means that, in order to reason about the code, we need to look